-Calanoid copepods constitute the most numerous group of metazoans in the world and occur in marine, as well as in brackish and limnic ecosystems.
-The number of existing species is currently estimated to be around 2000; however, it is assumed that many species are still undiscovered.
-Especially in marine ecosystems calanoid copepods play a fundamental role in transferring energy from primary production to higher trophic levels.
+Our main focus is on organisms within the mesozooplankton, animals ranging in size from 0.2 to 20 mm, and here in particular on pelagic calanoid copepods.
+Calanoid copepods are the most numerous metazoan group in the world and occur in marine, brackish and limnic waters.
+The number of existing species is currently estimated to be >2000, but it is assumed that many species are still undiscovered.
+Especially in marine systems, calanoid copepods play an important role in the transfer of energy from primary production to higher trophic levels.

 The zooplankton in our group work focuses on the monitoring of zooplankton at the LTER station Helgoland Roads, topics on taxonomy and biodiversity including the investigation of modern technologies for species identification, as well as experimental studies on the influence of biotic and abiotic factors on reproduction and growth of calanoid copepods in the laboratory.